The cradle of human kind

 - The scenery is especially beautiful along the picturesque Garden Route with exciting hidden destinations on its side roads worth visiting.
 These include Oudtshoorn with its Ostrich farms, Cango Caves with their limestone formations, the Tsitsikamma National Park, well known for its indigenous forests and Plettenberg Bay for a chance to see the humpback whales, bottlenose and common dolphins and killer whales who all frolic close to shore.

-- Port Elizabeth, established with the arrival of Europeans in early 1800’s, dubbed as “The Friendly City” or “The Windy City” is the second oldest city and the fifth largest in South Africa.
+- Port Elizabeth, established with the arrival of Europeans in the early 1800s, is also named as “The Friendly City” or “The Windy City”.
+It is the second oldest city and the fifth largest in South Africa.
 Even today, the city is an important trading center and harbor.